manavm1990/manavm1990/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=manavm1990" alt="manavm1990" /></a> </p>

-- 🌱 I’m currently playing around with NestJS, MongoDB and Prisma.
+- 🌱 I’m currently playing around with TypeScript on the server-side with Zod for validation.

 - 💬 Ask me about **react**